case-contract-testing/contract-case/docs/maintainers/Layers.md

-# Layout of Case source
+# Layout of ContractCase source

 First, the important bit, then the details:

 ## Layout structure

 - boundaries: For the DSL that will be used by different languages.
-Everything in here should only be for exposing Case to the users, and there should be no behaviour
+Everything in here should only be for exposing ContractCase to the users, and there should be no behaviour
-- connectors: General connections outside Case (including incoming)
+- connectors: General connections outside ContractCase (including incoming)
 - core: The engine that runs the mocks
 - diffmatch: The engine that runs the data matching
 - entities: The base layer of application wide concepts